ElfSundae/laravel-hashid/README.md

     - `characters` : 62 unique characters
 - Backend: [`tuupola/base62`][base62]
 - Notes:
-    - You may use `$ php artisan hashid:alphabet` to generate random characters.
+    - You may use the `hashid:alphabet` command to generate random characters.
     - [GMP] is strongly recommended as it is much faster than pure PHP.

 #### Base64